McFateM/rootstalk-static/content/past-issues/volume-v-issue-1/jumping-into-the-void.md

 out what kinds of things the art center can offer the community.
 We have lots of classes and activities, and different events for everybody.

-{{% figure caption="Evening at the Oskaloosa Art Center and Studios in the town’s historic downtown district.
-Photos by Briana Bartlett unless otherwise noted" src="/images/volume-v-issue-1/jumping-into-the-void/oskaloosa-art-01.jpg" %}}
+{{% figure_dg caption="Evening at the Oskaloosa Art Center and Studios in the town’s historic downtown district.
+Photos by Briana Bartlett unless otherwise noted" pid="28375" %}}

 **Matt:** We have the gallery shows.